 Additional Symptoms Specific to Complex PTSD

-• Negative self-perception: Deep feelings of shame, guilt, worthlessness, or the persistent sense of being fundamentally broken or different from others
+• Negative self-perception: Deep feelings of shame, guilt, worthlessness, or the persistent sense of being fundamentally broken or different from others.
+This connects closely to low self-esteem patterns that develop in response to chronic trauma.

 • Difficulties in relationships: Trouble trusting others, patterns of intense or unstable relationships, fear of abandonment, or difficulty feeling close to people even when you genuinely want to be